 Rocket French has been around for quite a few years now, even if it doesn't have quite the same profile as bigger players like Rosetta Stone.
 I first went through the course in 2008, and I've been watching the program evolve since then.

-Despite being a bit less flashy than some of the competitors, Rocket French gets consistently good reviews from users, and PC Mag named it "Editor's Choice" in the field of language learning software.
+Despite being a bit less flashy than some of the competitors, Rocket French gets consistently good reviews from users.

 P.S: It's a good idea to head over and sign up for the free trial if you haven't already.
 You don't need to enter a credit card, and you'll be able to understand what I'm talking about in this review.
 Done that?
 Let's go!